Oxalis triangularis or the Purple Shamrock is one such plant.

 The Purple or False Shamrock is considered to be invasive in parts of the world.
 In fact, it is known for being a pesky weed over in South America.

 There are a number of resources where you can buy an Oxalis of your own.
 Amazon actually has some good deals of their own at about 10 dollars for 20 bulbs.
-Other websites include Etsy, eBay and through plant sales.
+Other websites include Etsy, eBay, and plant sales.